Grants up to £500 for young people who have been looked after in foster/residential care.

 If you meet the criteria above then you can apply by completing the application form.

-Once you have completed the form, please send a hard copy to:
+Once you have completed the form, email an electronic version to firstname.lastname@example.org or post a hard copy to:

 Somerset Community Foundation,